wlaub/vcv/README.md

 The right click meno provides options for configuring the crossfader CV range (unipolar/bipolar 5 V/10 V) as well as routing transition mode.
 In smooth mode, the input to a crossfader changes only when it doesn't contribute to the output (i.e. the crossfader is set all the way in the other direction).
 In immediate mode, it changes as soon as the button is pressed.

+The Nth crossfader selects from the Nth channel of its routed inputs, so polyphonic inputs  can be used to provide different sets of signals to each crossfader.
+For example, different waveform outputs from Cobalt I can be routed to Tia, and the Tia output signals will have the same frequencies as the inputs but can crossfade between different waveforms.

+TODO:
-TODO: It would be nice to be able to CV control the routing, but idk how
+* It would be nice to be able to CV control the routing, but idk how
+* Press twice to change routing immediately?

 ##### Tia I Expander